nladuo/captcha-break/weibo.cn/README.md

 finshied.
 ## technique
-use some computer vision algorithm to clean the peper noise and noise line, vertical projection to split the word, and cnn to train the dataset.
+use some computer vision algorithm to clean the peper noise and noise line, vertical projection to split the word, and CNN to train the dataset.
 ## Steps
 ### 1.Download some captchas.
 ``` shell